 Today I am reviewing Auroshikha frankincense incense sticks.

 Auroshikha is a pretty popular incense manufacturer.
 It’s common to find their incense in online stores and new-age retail locations.
 This is the first time I have tried any of their incense sticks.

-Compared to other brands, their incense is not cheap.
-It costs twice what most incense brands charge, and you only get ten grams of incense.
+The pack of incense is relatively small, containing about 10 grams of incense.
 For those who aren’t aware, when talking about Indian incense, one gram of incense is usually one stick.

 The packaging mentions the following:

 This incense is made with ingredients as per the guidelines of the International Fragrance Association, Geneva, Switzerland.